Todd McCarthy

 Todd McCarthy (born February 16, 1950) is an American film critic and author.
 He wrote for Variety for 31 years as its chief film critic until 2010.
 In October of that year, he joined The Hollywood Reporter, where he subsequently served as chief film critic until 2020.
 McCarthy subsequently began writing regularly for Deadline Hollywood in 2020.

-Personal life
+Early life

 Todd McCarthy was born in Evanston, Illinois, the son of Daniel and Barbara McCarthy.
 His mother was a cellist and served as the president of the Evanston Symphony Orchestra.
 His father was a rancher and real-estate developer.
 McCarthy graduated from Evanston Township High School (ETHS) in 1968 and Stanford University in 1972.
 While at ETHS, he made a silent, plotless movie on Super 8 film titled Mimi after the nickname of his featured classmate who later became known as Claudia Jennings.
 In college, McCarthy was hired as a critic at the newspaper office on campus.
 His first review was a positive one for the French-Italian film Belle de Jour (1967).
 He wrote it at the age of 18.